Documentation Index

 orka3 node list <node name> -o wideto get the host IP

-- Users can configure Orka using either NAT or bridged networking mode.
+- You can configure Orka using either NAT or bridged networking mode.

 - It is not possible to run both networking modes at the same time.

-- Users cannot have two VMs running using different networking modes simultaneously.
+- You cannot have two VMs running using different networking modes simultaneously.

 - All VMs must be deleted before switching the networking mode.
 If your Orka cluster is running NAT and needs to be switched to bridge networking, all VMs must be deleted beforehand.